CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Portability Decomposition Framework

-Identity-centric tasks such as lateral movement detection rely heavily on stable relational topology.
-When canonical identity and relationship semantics are preserved, feature orientation tends to remain stable across environments.
+Identity-centric tasks such as lateral movement detection depend heavily on stable relational topology and persistent identity semantics.
+When canonical users, hosts, credentials, and typed authentication relationships are preserved, the behavioral meaning of graph-derived features often remains relatively stable across environments.
+In such tasks, a large share of deployment fragility can be attributed to schema and representational instability, which CSTS is explicitly designed to address.

-In contrast, anomaly- and geometry-based tasks such as zero-day detection depend on global distributional properties of interaction structure.
-Even with representational invariance, latent geometric assumptions may shift across enterprise topologies, producing orientation instability.
+By contrast, anomaly- and geometry-based tasks such as zero-day detection often depend more strongly on global distributional properties of interaction structure, neighborhood geometry, or latent manifold shape.
+Even under schema stability and representational invariance, these properties may still shift across enterprise topologies and telemetry regimes.
+In those cases, residual degradation reflects semantic orientation instability rather than a failure of the canonical substrate.